 The Tibetans have a week of five days, named after iron, wood, water, feathers and earth.

-Some of the screw are so small that it takes 380,000 of them to weigh a pound.
-The smallest salary paid to the head of a civilized government is \$15 a year to the president of the Republic Andorra, in the Pyrenees.
+Some of the screws used in watche are so small that it takes 380,000 of them to weigh a pound.
+The smallest salary paid to the head of a civilized government is \$15 a year to the president of the Republic of Andorra, in the Pyrenees.
+A snake does not climb a tree by coiling round it, but by holding ou with the points of its scales.
+A snake could not climb a glass pillar, construction of this curiosity.
+The clock is of respectable size, and goes well.
+There is a fish found in Hudson bay which absolutely builds a nest.
+This it does by picking up pebbles in its mouth and placing them in a regular way on a selected spot on the bottom of the bay, where the water is not devoted three years of his time to the very deep.
+There has been discovered in India a strange plant which possesses astonishing magnetic power.
+The hand touching it immediately receives a strong magnetic shock, while at a dis-tance of twenty feet a magnetic needle is affected by it.

-morse.
-Again and again he shrieked, his mind overcome with horror.

-At last a voice answered his cries.

-A snake does not can be holding on with the points of its scales.
-A snake could not climb a glass pillar.

 The hearing organ of animals is not always located in the head.
-In some grasshoppers it is in the forelegs, and appears on the wings of many insects In the old cemetery at Cambridge.
-Mass., there is growing a pear tree which was planted by the Stone family when they came over from England well.
-There is a fish found in Hudson bay which absolutely builds a nest. it does by picking up pebbles in its mouth and placing them in a regular way on a selected spot on the bottom of the bay, where the water is not very deep.
+In some grasshoppers it is in the forelegs, and appears on the wings of many insects.
+In the old cemetery at Cambridge, to residence be the state of the second state of the second

-263 years ago.
-Milan has a curiosity in a clock which is made entirely of bread.
-The maker is a native of In ia, and he has devoted three years of his time to the construction of this curiosity.
-The clock is of respectable size, and goes
+Mass., there is growing a pear tree which was planted by the Stone family when they came over from England 263 years ago.
+Milan has a curiosity in a clock which is made entirely of bread. maker is a native of In ia, and he has